jakerella/jquery-mockjax/README.md

       * **Options Used for Response Simulation:**
           * `urlParams`: [Array] If provided and the mathcing `url` is a RegExp, then matched group values will be assigned to an object of this name in the `response` function `settings` object
           * `headers`: [Object] Headers to be added to the simulated response for matched requests (**NOTE: This is NOT used to match request headers!**)
-          * `status`: [Number] An integer that specifies a valid server response code.
-This simulates a server response code
+          * `status`: [Number|Array] An integer (or array of integers) between 100 and 599 that specifies a valid server response status code.
+If an array, a random selection is made for each matching request
-          * `statusText`: [String] Specifies a valid server response code description.
-This simulates a server response code description
+          * `statusText`: [String|Array] Specifies the server response status description.
+If an array, the `status` property must also be an array of the same size and a corresponding `statusText` will be chosen when a random `status` is chosen.
           * `responseTime`: [Number] An integer that specifies a simulated network and server latency (in milliseconds).
 Default is `500`.
 Setting this to `0` will minimize the simulated latency